com-github-albert/HiNetworkKit/README.md

 ### Manually

 * 1. Clone the repo.
-* 2. Drag the Network derectory to your project.
+* 2. Drag the `Source` derectory to your project.

 Requirements
 ==============

-This library requires iOS 8.0+ and Xcode 9.0+
+This library requires iOS 8.0+ and Xcode 10.0+

 License
 ==============